Infineon/mtb-examples-CYW920820EVB-02-btsdk-hid/hid/ble_remote/read_me.txt

     method is used.

   ENABLE_DIGITAL_MIC
-    Use this option to enable digital microphone.
+    Use this option to disable digital microphone (ENABLE_DIGITAL_MIC=0).
     ENABLE_AUDIO option must be enabled for this option to take effect.

+ENABLE_ANDROID_AUDIO
+  When this option is enabled, the Android TV Voice Service is enabled.
+It forces the following options:

+  ENABLE_AUDIO: Audio is enabled
+  ADPCM_ENCODER: Forced to use ADPCM encoder (forced OPUS_CELT_ENCODER=0)
+  ENABLE_DIGITAL_MIC: The default is on and can be turned of by "ENABLE_DIGITAL_MIC=0"

 ENABLE_TOUCHPAD
     Use this option to enable touchpad functions.
 The option requires actual